Dark Wings, Dark Words: In the Riverlands

 Robb receives news of the death of his grandfather, Lord Hoster Tully, and that Winterfell has been razed by the Iron Islanders but Bran and Rickon have not been found.
 He and Catelyn depart for Riverrun for her father's funeral; Lord Karstark voices his displeasure with the funeral distraction.
 Catelyn discusses her children with Talisa, and admits that she feels responsible for what is happening to them all.

-Traveling north, Arya, Gendry, and Hot Pie are brought to an inn by a group led by Thoros of Myr, fighting for the Brotherhood without Banners.
+Travelling north, Arya, Gendry, and Hot Pie are brought to an inn by a group led by Thoros of Myr, fighting for the Brotherhood without Banners.
 Another Brotherhood party arrive with a captive Sandor "The Hound" Clegane, who recognizes Arya and announces her true identity.

 A farmer warns Brienne and Jaime of the danger in traveling the Kingsroad.
 Jaime warns Brienne that the farmer must be killed, but she refuses.
 While crossing a bridge, Jaime seizes one of Brienne's swords and duels with her, but she gains the upper hand.
 They are taken captive by Locke, a bannerman of Lord Roose Bolton, aided by the farmer who had recognized Jaime.